garavels/garavels/README.md

 # What's happened, happened.
-Which is an expression of fate in the mechanics of the world.
+Which is an expression of faith in the mechanics of the world.
 It's not an excuse to do nothing

 ## 🔍 About Me
 - currently studying Econ @ Bocconi in Milan